Yunarito/yuna2bot/README.md

     - !retract                                              --> Retracts the duel.

     - !duelinfo                                             --> Gives info of the duel commands.

+    - !moshpit <name> <name>                                --> Starts a group duel request.

+    - !acceptmoshpit                                        --> Accepts the group duel.

+    - !declinemoshpit                                       --> Declines the group duel.

+    - !openfight                                            --> Opens a fight for anyone to join.

+    - !joinfight                                            --> Joins the fight

     - !duelstats                                            --> Gives your duelstats.